khyamay/remember-me/README.md

 * Adding notes with pictures
 * Editing the notes with pictures
 * Notifications while deleting, editing, adding notes, pictures etc.
+* Using ExpressJS as backend for learning it